-Clean before you unpack: If you have just moved in, a good time to start the cleaning process on your new home is before you unpack.
+Clean before you unpack: If you have just moved in, a good time to start the after moving cleaning process on your home.
 Use the ability to get in the cracks and corners of spaces that are soon to be occupied by your furniture.

 Have a little fun at your party and give it a theme for your guests to enjoy!
 Popular housewarming party themes include:

 Potluck: Have your guests bring over different dishes and enjoy the food and company

 Unpacking Party: If you haven’t unpacked yet, use your housewarming party as a way to get some help.
 Just order some pizza and serve some drinks and make it fun!